AND

 Beauty

-A blog that's less of a blog and more of an open letter to my own misery.
+A blog that's less of a blog and more of an open letter to my own miserY

-Four years ago, I was diagnosed with Borderline Personality Disorder, and every day since has been a paradox.
 I live as though I’m unaware of my illness while simultaneously tethering myself to it like it’s my identity.
 I talk about it with friends as if I’m presenting at a third-grade show-and-tell.
-I’ve memorized every symptom, studied every subtype, and know that mine—Quiet BPD—isn't even exist recognized in the DSM-5.
+I’ve memorized every symptom studied every subtype and know that mine—Quiet BPD—isn't even recognized in the DSM-5.
 I can map the logic behind every destructive habit I have, pinpoint the reasons for my behavior, and understand exactly how pitiful it all is.
-And yet, for four years, I’ve done nothing but worship my misery as though it were a religion.
+And yet for four years I’ve done nothing but worship my misery as though it were a religion.

 I get high on my own torment.
 I don’t drink water, eat vegetables, or take care of myself.
-I abuse Adderall, am incapable of having "just one drink", and barely brush my teeth or shower.
+I abuse Adderall, am incapable of having "just one drink", and struggle to brush my teeth or shower.
 I have episodes at work, blow through my money, forget to pay my bills, lie to my friends, and hide from my family.
 I choke on my pain.
 I throw plates at the fridge and cut myself with the broken shards.
 I make strange faces at my reflection like I’m trying to recognize the person staring back.

 None of this is human.
-None of this is normal.

 It has to end, I know it does.
 But this idea of remission, of recovery, has always felt unfathomable.
-Borderlines don’t recover—we adapt.

 I will never be untethered from this.
 So, what’s left?
 What can I do?

-I can change the narrative.
+I can change the narrativE.

 For so long, melancholy convinced me I wasn’t worthy of a better life.
 But now, I see that my melancholy might actually be the only thing capable of creating one.
 I have to use it, respect it, and learn to control it.